Learn about working with gridlines in PowerPoint 2016 for Windows. Also, learn how you can view and hide them.

 OS: Microsoft Windows 7 and higher

 PowerPoint's Gridlines help you position your slide objects more precisely.
 Along with Rulers and Guides, Gridlines let you position and snap slide objects in place so that you can easily line a set of slide objects uniformly.
-We will learn more about how you can work effectively with gridlines in this tutorial.
+In this tutorial, we will learn more about how you can work effectively with gridlines.

 Figure 1: Gridlines on a slide

-These gridlines do not print nor do they show in Slide Show view.
-In fact, by default, these gridlines are not even visible on your slides in PowerPoint, but they make your work easier when working with complicated slide arrangements.
+These gridlines do not print, nor do they show in Slide Show view.
+In fact, by default, these gridlines are not even visible on your slides in PowerPoint.
+However, when visible, they make your work easier when working with complicated slide arrangements.

 In this tutorial, you'll learn how to show or hide these Gridlines in PowerPoint 2016 for Windows: